-Salt and chlorides, in all their varieties, cause some level of corrosion.
+Chloride salts in all their varieties, cause some level of corrosion.
 Metal and concrete infrastructure of a roadway network, as well as the vehicles using it, can be extremely susceptible.
-One of the best ways to reduce deicing corrosion is to use granular deicers that is naturally less corrosive, or a product with corrosion inhibitors.
+One of the best ways to reduce deicing corrosion is to use granular deicers that are naturally less corrosive, or a product with corrosion inhibitors.
 Choosing a higher performance deicer also allows you to use less product, which reduces corrosion.

 Reduce Environmental Damage

-Ice Slicer has been tested and proven by multiple independent labs to work faster and last longer than other granular deicers.
+Ice Slicer® has been tested and proven by multiple independent labs to work faster and last longer than other granular deicers.
 It has also been thoroughly field tested to be less corrosive and more environmentally friendly.
-Click here to see how Ice Slicer is the best all-around deicer on the market.
+Click here to see why Ice Slicer® is the best all-around deicer on the market.